Amazon Rainforest: People and Animals

-Get up close to a taxidermy caiman, armadillo shell and snake skeleton along with other rainforest animals, and discover how their amazingly adapted bodies help them survive.
+Get up close to taxidermy rainforest animals such as caiman, armadillo and tarantula, and discover how their amazingly adapted bodies help them survive.

 ‘Thank you.
 The session was perfectly pitched for their age.
 Very interesting and fun.’
 Teacher